The Qualities Required To Become Cabin Crew

 This is why airline companies look for future cabin crew members who go to the assessment and interview with their eyes open to what the role of cabin crew is all about.
 They will want them to have shown an interest in the airline they have applied to, by knowing some history about the airline and where they fly to and from.
 They must be people who work well in a group and that have a friendly, confident and caring nature.

-Before you attend the assessments and the interview it is vital that you understand the role and also understand the key qualities required to carry out the role competently.
+Before you attend the assessments and cabin crew interview it is vital that you understand the role and also understand the key qualities required to carry out the role competently.
 Let’s take a look at a sample cabin crew job description and person specification.

 Sample cabin crew job description